 UCT awarded one honorary degree in May 2008, and three at the graduation ceremony on 13 June 2008.

-Advocate George Bizos received the degree of Doctor of Laws (LLD).
+Advocate George Bizos received an honorary doctorate in law.
 He acted as an advocate in the 1950s for Nelson Mandela and Oliver Tambo's law firm, and had a part in all the major trials of the 50-year-long struggle against apartheid.
-He is credited with helping craft Mandela's impassioned plea to the court in the famous Rivonia Trial, said to have swayed the judge from passing the death sentence on Mandela.
+He is credited with helping craft Mandela's impassioned plea to the court during the famous Rivonia Trial, said to have swayed the judge from passing the death sentence on Mandela.

-Dr Lillian Cingo was presented with a Doctor of Social Science degree.
-Born in 1938, she is a dedicated health professional who has integrated her vocation in nursing with an everincreasing focus on development among, especially, isolated communities.
+Dr Lillian Cingo received an honorary doctorate in social sciences.
+Born in 1938, she is a dedicated health professional who has integrated her vocation in nursing with an ever-increasing focus on development among, especially, isolated communities.

-Dr Eric Goemaere received a Doctor of Science (Med).
+Dr Eric Goemaere received an honorary doctorate in medical science.
 Among his many achievements, Goemaere initiated the first comprehensive HIV treatment programme in the primary care public health sector in Khayelitsha, funded by Medecins Sans Frontieres (Doctors Without Borders), through which he forged strong links with UCT.

 Lord Leonard Wolfson was awarded an honorary doctorate in science in London on 14 May 2008.
 Lord Wolfson is the founding trustee and current Chairman of the Wolfson Foundation which was founded in the United Kingdom in 1955.

 Through the Foundation, he has had a significant impact in supporting areas of higher education, and medical and scientific research in the United Kingdom, Israel and South Africa.